-Teaching tools are used across diverse lessons to develop the skills that evolutionary anthropologists and sustainability scientists use in exploring the causes and consequenes of human behavior, and the complex relationships in social-ecological systems.
+Teaching tools are used across diverse lessons to develop the skills that evolutionary anthropologists, behavioral scientists, and sustainability scientists use in exploring the causes and consequences of human behavior, and the complex relationships in social-ecological systems.

 Using these tools across content promotes transfer of learning across themes in evolution, behavior, and sustainability science.

 When eliciting, noticing, and reflecting on particular human behaviors with students, the natural question is - What caused this behavior?

 Students, as all humans, have some intuitive answers to these questions about causes of human behavior.
 We can help students expand and complexify their thinking about causes, and sort their answers into different types of causes, making them aware that some causes lie in the immediate environment, some have to do with individual experiences in the recent and not-so-recent past, but, perhaps surprisingly, some causes also originate much further back in time.

 Tinbergen's questions help students and teachers in this process of reflecting on, sorting, and further investigating the complex causality of (human) behavior and other phenomena in biology and society.